What is diacetyl?

-There's a topic that'll interest any fan of sweet e-liquid flavours, it's diacetyl.
+To become an absolute expert on e-liquid for electronic cigarettes, there's a topic that'll interest any fan of dessert e-liquid flavors: it's diacetyl.
 This organic molecule, also called butanedione, is used for its buttery taste.

-It's found naturally in many dairy products like cream, butter and milk.
-It's produced by fermenting lactic bacteria, and is widely used by the food industry to make crisps, cakes and sweets, among others.
-Its buttery scent quickly peaked the interest of e-liquid manufacturers, especially in the United States.
+It's found naturally in many dairy products such as cream, butter, and milk.
+It's produced by fermenting lactic bacteria, and is widely used by the food industry to make crisps, cakes, and sweets, among other products.
+Its buttery scent quickly piqued the interest of e-liquid manufacturers, especially in the United States.

 However, the mixture of diacetyl and e-liquid frightens the vapers who are careful about what they consume, and for good reason.
 The molecule is apparently toxic when inhaled, which obviously questions its use in vaping!
 Let's sort out the truth from the lies on this controversial topic!